gofractally/psibase/doc/psidk/src/applet/inter-applet-communication.md

 It is possible that the user may be using an applet to construct a transaction, rather than wanting to construct it and immediately push it to chain (for example if trying to propose a multisignature transaction).

 This means that an applet should not be written to expect a callback when an operation is executed.
-Instead, Psibase blockchains use an event-sourcing model, where an applet should subscribe to the on-chain events that it cares about, and it will be automatically notified when those events are emitted.
+Instead, psibase blockchains use an event-sourcing model, where an applet should subscribe to the on-chain events that it cares about, and it will be automatically notified when those events are emitted.

 ## Message routing